Karitham/WaifuBot/README.md

 ## About

-This is a waifu/husbando bot in developpement.
-It is unstable and will stay unstable until 1.0
+This is a waifu/husbando discord bot, it is pretty stable but some commands might change.

 It uses [Disgord go lib](github.com/andersfylling/disgord), [Anilist's GraphQL API](https://github.com/AniList/ApiV2-GraphQL-Docs) and [mongoDB](https://mongodb.com)